garethjmsaunders/digital-code-style-guide/css.md

 ### Use the approved St Andrews palette of colours

-Unless you have a very good reason not to, you must use the approved palette of St Andrews colours.
+Unless you have a very good reason not to, you must use the approved palette of University of St&nbsp;Andrews colours.

 ### Colour keywords - use only black and white

 The [CSS Color Module Level 3](http://www.w3.org/TR/css3-color/#html4) specification defines 16 basic colour keywords: aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow.

-You may use only `black` and `white`; although consider this article [Design tip: never use black](http://ianstormtaylor.com/design-tip-never-use-black/) by Ian Storm Taylor.
+You MUST NOT use colour keywords except `black` and `white`; although consider this article [Design tip: never use black](http://ianstormtaylor.com/design-tip-never-use-black/) by Ian Storm Taylor.
 Do not use the other values, except in debug files.

 ### Prefer RGB over hex

-Use `rgb(r, g, b)` and `rgba(r, g, b, a)` codes for colours; there must be a space after each comma.
+You SHOULD use `rgb(r, g, b)` and `rgba(r, g, b, a)` codes for colours; there MUST be a space after each comma.

 The reason for preferring RGB is three-fold: